-For 45 years, Fred Hutchinson Cancer Research Center has been redefining what’s possible in cancer research — establishing a record of unparalleled excellence and saving lives.
+For more than 45 years, Fred Hutchinson Cancer Research Center has been redefining what’s possible in cancer research — establishing a record of unparalleled excellence and saving lives.
 Based in Seattle, our more than 3,000 world-renowned scientists and staff work from the laboratory to the patient bedside to translate scientific insights into better prevention, treatment, and cures.

 Our mission: the elimination of cancer and related diseases as causes of human suffering and death.

-With your support, our scientists are doing more every day — to protect health and save lives.
+With your support, our scientists are accelerating discovery to protect and save lives.